ietf-tools/www/CONTRIBUTING.md

 This will run Webpack and compile the source files at `ietf/static_src`.
 The `yarn build` command runs a development build without minification and optimisation (useful for debugging), whereas `yarn dist` will run a production build (with minification).

+Note that `ietf/static_src` will compile HTML templates into `ietf/static`, and this includes Wagtail templates such as `base.html`.
+Webpack will add CSS and JS tags.

 ### Testing

 #### Accessibility tests